webpack/webpack.js.org/src/content/configuration/node.md

 W> Not every Node global supports all four options.
 The compiler will throw an error for property-value combinations that aren't supported (e.g. `global: 'empty'`).
 See the sections below for more details.

-T> If you are using a module which needs global variables in it, use `ProvidePlugin` instead of `global`
+T> If you are using a module which needs global variables in it, use `ProvidePlugin` instead of `global`.

 These are the defaults: